vedantpatil16/InternshipDiscordBot/README.md

 ## Contents
 The archive includes multiple Python code files, focusing and having specific functionalities:
 - **[FinalDisordBot1.py]**: This file contains all the functionalities invoked by '/news' command such as homepage, upcoming events, Latest news across various federations and Clear button.
 		The variation is for the posting of news articles.
 When posting on a discord server the bot will post the latest 4 news from the respective federation.
 The bot will post 4 embeds for 4 news articles, each embed will contain title of news, link of news and thumbnail of news set as image.
-- **[File Name 2]**: Functionality description or brief explanation.
-- **[File Name 3]**: Functionality description or brief explanation.

 ## Feature specific files
 **[ButtonDiscord.py]**: This file is used for demonstration of buttons and interactions with the user in discord.